RanbirKaur11/RanbirKaur11/README.md

 # Ranbir Kaur

+---

 ## About Me
-- Skilled in Oracle and AWS
+I am an IT professional passionate about Cloud Computing, DevOps, and Automation.
+Skilled in Oracle, AWS, and Linux Administration, with strong problem-solving abilities and a growing interest in AI tools.
+Currently based in Perth, Australia.

+---

+## Certifications
-- AWS Solutions Architect – Associate Certified
+- AWS Solutions Architect – Associate
-- Microsoft Azure Fundamentals Certified
+- Microsoft Azure Fundamentals
-- Strong interest in Cloud Computing, DevOps, and Automation
+- Oracle Certified Professional (OCP)

+---

+## Skills
+- **Cloud:** AWS, Azure
+- **Systems:** Linux Administration, Oracle
+- **DevOps Tools:** Git, GitHub, NGINX, CI/CD workflows
-- Enthusiast in AI tools and their practical applications
+- **Other Interests:** AI tools for automation and innovation
-- Based in Perth, Australia

 ---